 If you are irreconcilably estranged from your family, as assessed/being assessed by Student Finance England, please email the designated member or staff, Rebecca Hughes on firstname.lastname@example.org to enquire about this bursary.
 There is no application form, but you will need to show you have been assessed as independent and irreconcilably estranged by Student Finance England by 31st October 2023 to be considered for this bursary.
 If you need assistance in doing so, please contact Rebecca on the above email address.

 In order for us to process this bursary, please ensure you have a Student Finance England (SFE) account and give your consent to share your financial information with St Mary’s University.
 To do this, please follow the steps below:

-Apply for Student Finance through Student Finance England (SFE) at https://www.gov.uk/apply-online-for-student-finance
+Apply for Student Finance through Student Finance England (SFE).

 Provide your household income to Student Finance England.
-Please visit this website for further information https://www.gov.uk/apply-for-student-finance/household-income.
 To be classified as a care leaver by SFE, you must provide them with evidence.

 Notification and payment

-Eligible students will be contacted in November 2022 through their St Mary’s student email address.
-Payments will be made in two equal instalments in January and April each progressive year.
+Eligible students will be contacted by the end fo October 2023 through their St Mary’s student email address.
+Payments will be made in three equal instalments in November, January, and April each progressive year.